krisppurg/dimscord/README.md

  What is Nim?
    * Nim is a young statically-typed programming language that compiles to C/C++/JavaScript.
 It's similar to python and it's syntax is more clear.
 [You can read it more in the official website for Nim](https://nim-lang.org)

- Where is the documentation for the library?
-  * The docs will be out soon or later.

 ## Notes:
  * This library is 90% finished (estimate).
  * When running your discord bot you would need to define `-d:ssl` e.g. `nim c -r -d:ssl yourfilename.nim`